RobbinLawHTMLCSS/html-css-1-demos/schedule.md

 Web Images

 - grabbing images from Photo Shop files using the Novels wire-frame
+- using the ruler tool to measure rough distances for margin, padding, and borders from Photo Shop files using the Novels wire-frame
 - review exercise requirements/hints

 Exercise - Web Images